alexandruast/4DSpaceField/Unified 4D Space Field Model.md

 <p><strong>To Propose a Unified Framework:</strong> Present a unified theoretical model that incorporates gravity, electromagnetism, and quantum phenomena as manifestations of interactions within a stationary 4D space field.</p>
 </li>
 <li>
-<p><strong>To Reinterpret Mass-Energy Equivalence:</strong> Offer a novel interpretation of (E=mc^2) within this framework, where mass interacting with the 4D field at the speed of light results in energy conversion, aligning with observed physical laws while providing new conceptual insights.</p>
+<p><strong>To Reinterpret Mass-Energy Equivalence:</strong> Offer a novel interpretation of (E=mc^2) within this framework, where mass interacting with the 4D field at <em>c</em> results in energy conversion, aligning with observed physical laws while providing new conceptual insights.</p>
 </li>
 <li>
 <p><strong>To Resolve Fundamental Paradoxes:</strong> Provide explanations for phenomena such as quantum entanglement and wave-function collapse that fit within the classical framework of physics, reducing the reliance on “spooky” interpretations and paradoxes.</p>